FixedEffects/FixedEffectModels.jl/README.md

 #> | 1380 | 122.503 | 57.7017 |
 ```

-One can then examine graphically the relation between two variables after removing the variation due to control variables.
+This allows to examine graphically the relation between two variables after removing the variation due to control variables.

 ```julia
 using Gadfly